Olan1/ScratchMap/README.md

 ## Testing
 ### Code Validation:
-The HTML code was validated using the [The W3C Markup Validation Service](https://validator.w3.org/).
+The HTML code was validated using [The W3C Markup Validation Service](https://validator.w3.org/).

-The CSS code was validated using the [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/).
+The CSS code was validated using [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/).

-The JavaScript code was validated using the [JSHint](https://jshint.com/), [Code Beautify](https://codebeautify.org/jsvalidate), and [Esprima](https://esprima.org/demo/validate.html).
+The JavaScript code was validated using [JSHint](https://jshint.com/), [Code Beautify](https://codebeautify.org/jsvalidate), and [Esprima](https://esprima.org/demo/validate.html).

-The JSON data was validated using the [JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/).
+The JSON data was validated using [JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/).

 ### UX Testing:
 Testing was carried out manually in multiple browsers (chrome, firefox, safari, and edge).
 Testing was also carried out on multiple screen sizes using google chrome developer tools.